nikdavnik/docs-casa-prod/docs/source/user-guide.md

 #### Soft tokens

-To add a soft OTP token, e.g. a mobile app like Google Authenticator, click the radio dial for `Soft token`.
+To add a soft token OTP, e.g. a mobile app like Google Authenticator, click the radio dial for `Soft token`.

 Click `Ready` and an enrollment QR code will pop up.
 Scan it with your OTP mobile app.
 Casa will now prompt you to enter the OTP from your mobile app.
 Confirm it, then give the credential a nickname.

 #### Hard tokens
-For a hard token, choose the `Hard Token` option.
+To add a hard token OTP, e.g. a single button "dongle like [this](https://www.ftsafe.com/Products/OTP/Single_Button_OTP), select `Hard Token`.

 ![enroll-otp-casa](./img/enroll-otp-casa.png)